-CORPORATE GOVERNANCE & INTERNAL CONTROL CEO MESSAGE

-PHILANTHROP

-In order to be a sustainable company, Nissan must display a high level of ethics and transparency, as well as a strong foundation for the organization.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ı ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL CORPORATE GOVERNANCE & INTERNAL CONTROL To be a sustainable company, Nissan must display a high level of ethics and transparency, as well as a strong foundation for the organization.
 Nissan has extensive global operations with numerous stakeholders around the world.
-It is essential to continue earning their trust and to ensure the high ethical standards and compliance of all employees.
-The company must also establish a corporate governance system that maintains business transparency, while implementing various monitoring systems, and must accurately assess and effectively manage risks that might prevent the achievement of business goals.
+It is essential to continue earning their trust and ensure the high ethical standards and compliance of all employees.
+Nissan has also established a corporate governance system that maintains business transparency.
+The system allows Nissan to implement various monitoring systems, as well as assess and effectively manage risks that have the potential of preventing the company from achieving its business goals.
 In addition to carrying out cooperation among sites in the regions in which it operates, Nissan has set up global management systems and provides relevant training programs to its employees and business partners.
-Employees in Japan receiving Nissan Global Anti-Bribery Policy training in fiscal 2013:
+NISSAN'S ACTIONS Employees in Japan receiving Nissan Global Anti-Bribery Policy training in fiscal 2015:

-THIRD-PARTY ASSURANCE

-CORPORATE GOVERNANCE &

-INTERNAL CONTRO